 The Zero Carbon Homes policy was set to be implemented from 2016, with all new homes built in England after the beginning of the year subject to new, tighter standards.
 Yet, despite the building industry having had nearly a decade to prepare, it was cancelled by then-Chancellor George Osborne just a few months before implementation.

-This report finds that had the policy not been cancelled, occupants of new homes built since 2016 would be saving more than £200 per year on their energy bills, close to triple the average saving intended to result from the Government’s recently-introduced energy price cap.
+This report finds that had the policy not been cancelled, occupants of new homes built since 2016 would be saving up to £200 per year on their energy bills, close to triple the average saving intended to result from the Government’s recently-introduced energy price cap.

 To download the report, click here.